mobxjs/mobx/docs/refguide/observable.md

 ## Primitive values and references

 For all type of values, with the exception of _plain objects_, _arrays_ and _functions without arguments_ this overload is run.
-`observable` accepts a value and returns a getter / setter function that holds this value.
+`observable` accepts a value and returns an object with a getter / setter function that holds this value.
-The returned function can be invoked without arguments to get the currently stored value, or it can be invoked with one argument to update the currently stored value.

 Furthermore you can register a callback using its `.observe` method to listen to changes on the stored value.
-But usually it is more convenient to use [`mobservable.observe`](observe.md) instead.
+But in most cases it is better to use [`mobservable.autorun`](autorun.md) instead.

-So the signature of the return value of `observable` is:
+So the signature of object returned by `observable(scalar)` is:
-* `func()` Returns the current value.
+* `.get()` Returns the current value.
-* `func(value)` Replaces the currently stored value.
+* `.set(value)` Replaces the currently stored value.
 Notifies all observers.
-* `func.observe(callback: (newValue, previousValue) => void, fireImmediately = false): disposerFunction`.
+* `.observe(callback: (newValue, previousValue) => void, fireImmediately = false): disposerFunction`.
 Registers an observer function that will fire each time the stored value is replaced.
 Returns a function to cancel the observer.

 Example: